Kurile Lake: Eruptive history

-Before the eruption, a 1,500 year lull in volcanic activity allowed the deposition of soils in the area.
+Before the eruption, a 1,500-year lull in volcanic activity allowed the deposition of soils in the area.
 A minor eruption occurred at Kurile Lake between 9,000 and 10,000 years ago, resulting in the deposition of tephra north of the caldera.
 This tephra is formed by gray fine ash and lapilli consisting of dacitic pumice.
 Other volcanoes also left several tephra deposits.
 Soils formed after the caldera forming eruptions also contain a number of ash layers by volcanoes both near and far.
-Volcanic activity occurred at Ilinsky volcano after the caldera forming eruption until 1901, and the similarity between Ilinsky and Kurile Lake rocks indicate that the activities of the two centres are related.
+Volcanic activity occurred at Ilinsky volcano after the caldera forming eruption until 1901, and the similarity between Ilinsky and Kurile Lake rocks indicate that the activities of the two centers are related.
 Diky Greben formed less than 100 years after the formation of the caldera and was last active 1600 BP.
 A number of other lava domes and pyroclastic cones formed inside the caldera shortly after the caldera-forming eruption.

 Effects and threats

-A significant amount of gas was released during the eruption, including 3.7–4.2 billion metric tons of water, 43–49 million tons of chlorine, 8.6–9.8 million tons of fluorine and 26–29 million tons of sulfur, comparable to the amounts released by Tambora in 1815 and by Huaynaputina in 1600.
-Two sulfate spikes identified in the GISP2 ice core of Greenland around 6470 and 6476 BC have been linked to the Kurile Lake eruption.
+The caldera-forming eruption of Kurile Lake had a devastating effect on the surrounding area and had a noticeable effect far from the lake.
+A significant amount of gas was released during the eruption, including 3.7–4.2 billion metric tons of water, 43–49 million tons of chlorine, 8.6–9.8 million tons of fluorine, and 26–29 million tons of sulfur, comparable to the amounts released by Tambora in 1815 and by Huaynaputina in 1600.
+Two sulfate spikes identified in the GISP2 ice core of Greenland around 6470 and 6476 BC may be linked to the Kurile Lake eruption.
 The Kurile Lake eruption may have influenced the global climate.

 The eruption devastated the vegetation in southern Kamchatka, causing an ecological catastrophe.
 Close to Kurile Lake, all vegetation would have been wiped out, and deposits left by the eruption would have hampered the revegetation as well.
-In more favourable terrain where the volcanic deposits were quickly removed, some plants like Alnus fruticosa did survive and quickly resettled the terrain.
+In more favorable terrain where the volcanic deposits were quickly removed, some plants like Alnus fruticosa did survive and quickly resettled the terrain.